knickels/Player-Stage-Manual/WORLDFILES.md

 * `color`: Tells Player/Stage what colour to render this model, in this case it is going to be a shade of grey.
 * boundary: Whether or not there is a bounding box around the model.
 This is an example of a binary parameter, which means the if the number next to it is 0 then it is false, if it is 1 or over then it's true.
 So here we DO have a bounding box around our "map" model so the robot can't wander out of our map.
 * `gui_nose`: this tells Player/Stage that it should indicate which way the model is facing.
-Figure [fig:BuildingAWorld:EmptyWorld:Models:GUINose] shows the difference between a map with a nose and one without.
+Figure [fig_BuildingAWorld_EmptyWorld_Models_GUINose] shows the difference between a map with a nose and one without.
 * `gui_grid`: this will superimpose a grid over the model.
-Figure [fig:BuildingAWorld:EmptyWorld:Models:GUIGrid] shows a map with a grid.
+Figure [fig_BuildingAWorld_EmptyWorld_Models_GUIGrid] shows a map with a grid.
 * `gui_move`: this indicates whether it should be possible to drag and drop the model.
 Here it is 0, so you cannot move the map model once Player/Stage has been run.
-In [Section [sec:BuildingAWorld] when the Player/Stage example `simple.cfg` was run it was possible to drag and drop the robot because its `gui_move` variable was set to 1.
+In [Section [sec_BuildingAWorld] when the Player/Stage example `simple.cfg` was run it was possible to drag and drop the robot because its `gui_move` variable was set to 1.
   `gui_outline`: indicates whether or not the model should be outlined.